-- (81) Similarly, a vast majority of respondents have more than 1 000 employees, while companies with less than 50 employees account for less than 10% of the total respondents (for each of the questionnaires). - (82) More than two thirds of the addressees are publicly listed companies or, if not listed, belong to larger multinational groups with a significant number of shareholders (including venture capital firms, investments or pension funds and institutional investors), active in multiple business areas outside consumer the IoT sector (e.g. technology and digital services, media, telecommunications, consumer electronics, industrial automation, automotive).
-A more limited number of respondents are smaller, often privately owned companies that specialise in a single business area or limited business segments thereof.
-Among these smaller entities, there are also a number of start-ups and not-for-profit entities.
+- (86) Similarly, a vast majority of respondents have more than 1 000 employees, while companies with less than 50 employees account for less than 10% of the total respondents (for each of the questionnaires). - (87) More than two thirds of the addressees are publicly listed companies or, if not listed, belong to larger multinational groups with a significant number of shareholders (including venture capital firms, investment or pension funds and institutional investors), which are active in multiple business areas outside consumer the IoT sector (for example technology and digital services, media, telecommunications, consumer electronics, industrial automation, automotive). - (88) A more limited number of respondents are smaller, often privately owned companies that specialise in a single business area or limited business segments thereof.
+Among these smaller entities, there are also a number of start-ups and not-for-profit entities. - (89) Aside from the questionnaires that were sent out, the Commission also welcomed spontaneous submissions from stakeholders that showed an interest in participating in the sector inquiry.
+The public consultation on the preliminary report also offered an additional opportunity for any organisation to submit its views on the Commission's preliminary findings.